Frequently Asked Questions

 Should I bring a credit card?

-Field Support and Supervision
+Field Support & Supervision

 We are a local, hands-on organisation and your safety and comfort whilst you volunteer in Ghana is our priority.
 We contact our volunteers everyday.
 The VPWA office is close to where volunteers work and is always open to offer help, listen to your suggestions or provide assistance.
 We strive to maintain highly cordial friendships with our volunteers and consider you a partner in the work we do.
 This is what sets us apart from many other organisations.